Spitfire1970/UclOpenIllumiroomV3/Readme.md

    -[] F1 Data visualisation using MultiViewer for F1 App
 - [] Add more Roadmap items
 - [] Update Repo to new repo, new name
+- [] Error handling needs to be improved

 </br>